kildom/zerotier-management-action/README.md

 Where `192.168.41.212` is `Storage` server and `192.168.41.8` is `Database` server.

-If multiple nodes fulfills one expression, just one of them is taken into account.
+If multiple members fulfills one expression, just one of them is taken into account.
-If one node fulfills multiple expressions, it will be assigned to the first expression.
+If one member fulfills multiple expressions, it will be assigned to the first expression.

-If you have multiple nodes of the same kind, you can repeat the same expression, for example:
+If you have multiple members of the same kind, you can repeat the same expression, for example:

 ```yaml
 wait_for: '[name^=Build server] [name^=Build server] [name^=Build server]'